Motion Control FAQ

 Frequently Asked Questions

-Does Robotface have two different robots available?
+Does Robotface have three different robots available?
 What is the main difference between them and how do I know which one is best for me?

-Whilst BOLT requires a minimum doorway width of 1.3m, BOLT Jr is able to be transported through a standard door frame.
+Whilst BOLT Cinebot requires a minimum doorway width of 1.3m, BOLT Jr and Cinebot Mini are able to be transported through a standard door frame.

 BOLT